MOoTawaty/Feature-Engineering-Polynomial-Regression-ML/README.md

 =
 0.03

-The weight associated with
-𝑥
-2
- is larger than the weights associated with 𝑥 and 𝑥
+In this example, the weight associated with $x^2$ is larger than the weights associated with $x$ and $x^3$.

-3
-.
-This means that
-𝑥
-2
- has a stronger contribution to the model's fitted predictions for this dataset.
+This indicates that $x^2$ has a stronger contribution to fitting the training data.

-A weight that becomes very small or approaches zero indicates that the corresponding feature has little contribution to the model.
+A feature with a weight that becomes very small or approaches zero has a relatively small contribution to the model.

-Gradient Descent
+🧠 Gradient Descent

-The model uses Gradient Descent to learn the appropriate values of the weights and bias.
+Gradient Descent is used to learn the values of the model's weights and bias.

-During training, Gradient Descent repeatedly adjusts:
+During training, Gradient Descent adjusts:

 𝑤
 0